falkr/ttm4175/pages/unit-net1/preparation.md

 Surely you've experienced "lag" and "loss of connection".
 You can read more about these phenomena in pages 62--66 and 69--70.
 Of course, if you've already read Chapter 1 you'll already know all about this!

-## Virtual Machines

-By now you're already familiar with virtual machines.
-However, if you still have questions about what a VM is, this short video can provide some help.

----
-type: youtube
-video: yIVXjl4SwVo
----